gphil/gphils_blog/posts/2016-05-26-explaining-the-2017-philadelphia-property-tax-assessment-changes.markdown

 tax abatements may be less pronounced if buyers become concerned that building value could again be shifted to land value in the same fashion.

-In my opinion the most concerning aspect of this approach (where building value is used a proxy for land value) is that it is divorced from the actual, real-world drivers of land value (location and size.)
+I think the most concerning aspect of this approach (where building value is used a proxy for land value) is that it is divorced from the actual, real-world drivers of land value (location and size.)
 This is worrisome because if the assessment methodology used by the OPA is not predictable, it could be